We must accelerate the alternatives

 Moving forward, Local Authorities and Cities must rethink the system, by developing a more integrated social, economic and environmental narrative and looking deeper into and accelerate the good things which are already happening.
 We must harness existing wealth better and work toward a new wave of radical urban innovation to develop new wealth.

 The solutions are there.
-What needs to accelerate them is a recognition that a new urbanism can’t just link city economies to the global economy.
-It must link city economies to the needs of its poorest citizens.
+We no longer just link city economies to the global economy, and hope.
+We must link city economies to the needs of its poorest citizens.

 [i] Unger, R (2007) The Self Awakened: Pragmatism Unbound.
 Cambridge, Mass: Harvard University Press